School ofVisual Art and DesignContinueContinue to the School of Visual Art and Design's website

 With the largest and most up-to-date facilities and technologies in the denomination, the School of Visual Art and Design is equipped with state-of-the-art animation, graphic design, film, and fine art studios.
 The renovated John C. Williams Gallery of Art regularly exhibits the word of professional artists and students.

-- Adobe Creative Suite (Photoshop, Illustrator, InDesign, Fireworks, Flash, and more)
+- Adobe Creative Suite (Photoshop, Illustrator, InDesign, Acrobat, AfterEffects, Flash, Experience Design and more)

 - Autodesk Maya